This Article On Mortgage After Short Sale Guidelines For Home Purchase

 Besides meeting the mandatory waiting period, both all government loan and Fannie Mae/Freddie require no late payments after a bankruptcy, deed in lieu of foreclosure, short sale, or foreclosure.
 Mortgage lenders want to see re-established credit and perfect payment history.

-- Overdrafts in the past 12 months is not allowed
+- Overdrafts in the past 12 months are not allowed

 - Verification of Rent, VOR, is required on all FHA and VA manual underwriting

-- Rental Verification with less than 5% payment shock is considered great compensating factor
+- Rental Verification with less than 5% payment shock is considered a great compensating factor

-Borrowers with prior short sale and need to qualify for a mortgage loan with direct lender with no overlays on government and conventional loans, please contact us at Gustan Cho Associates Mortgage Group at 262-716-8151 or email us at email@example.com.
+Borrowers with prior short sale and need to qualify for a mortgage loan with a five-star national mortgage company with no overlays on government and conventional loans, please contact us at Gustan Cho Associates Mortgage Group at 800-900-8569 or text us for a faster response.
+Or email us at email@example.com.